AntonGole/AvanzaPy/README.md

-# Avanza Trader
+# Avanza Trader 1.0

 A Python project for interacting with the Avanza platform using the unofficial Avanza API.

-This project allows you to manage your Avanza account, check your portfolio, search for stocks, and place orders directly from Python.
+**Note:** This project is in its early stages of development.
+Features and functionality are limited and may change frequently.

 ## Setup